jeremyrayjewell/cyber_journal/writeups/overthewire/bandit16.md

 ## PURPOSE

-`ss` is a modern replacement for `netstat` that lets you inspect sockets.
+This level allows us to explore SSH key pairs once again, along with discovering unknown services.
+First thing's first, we must find the correct port. `ss` is a modern replacement for `netstat` that lets you inspect sockets.
 We will use it with the following flags:

 - `-t` "TCP": only show TCP sockets